We are committed to a voluntary nomination process to find a site for the National Radioactive Waste Management Facility (NRWMF).

 When making a submission, please note:

 - All submissions will be logged, assigned a reference number and made public where permission is provided.
-Content may be redacted where it is defamatory, abusive or breaches privacy obligations.

 - Quantitative, non-identifiable data will be collected and may be published.